macaroonforu/STM32-Waste-Manager/README.md

 ## How could a microcontroller fix this problem?

-We used the STM LQFP144 microcontroller (through a STM32 Nucleo-F446ZE development board) to stream image data from an OV7670 camera module in RGB QQVGA format to a computer (via UART) on which a simple simple machine learning model that was adapted from Resnet (a pretrained convolutional neural network for image classification) by replacing the last layer with a linear layer for classification sorted the image into one of the 4 waste categories (Garbage, Paper, Containers, or Coffee Cups), then sent the predicted class back to the micro-controller.
+We used the STM LQFP144 microcontroller (through a STM32 NUCLEO-F446ZE development board) to collect YUV image data in QQVGA resolution from an OV7670 camera module, which was then converted to RGB format and streamed to a computer (via UART), where it was displayed on a "monitor" using openCV library.

+We used Resnet (a pretrained convolutional neural network for image classification) to implement a simple classifier by replacing the last layer with a linear layer for classification that would sort the image into one of the 4 waste categories (Garbage, Paper, Containers, or Coffee Cups), then send the predicted class back to the microcontroller.

 The microcontroller then writes this prediction to an LCD display as a visual cue for the user, then turns on the proper servo motor which rotates a "chute" to allow a person to throw their garbage away.
-We control 4 servo motors with one PWM signal by using transistors.
+Each servo motor is controlled through a transsitor with a GPIO output pin connected to its base, 5V connected to the collector, and the power wire of the servo connected to the emitter.
+We connect GPIO output pins to the bases of 4 transistors, so that power can be supplied to and cut-off from the servo motors by writing high/low signals to the GPIO pins.
+Thus, even if all 4 servo motors share the same PWM signal, only one will ever rotate at a time because only one will ever be one at a time.

 <div align=center>
  <img src = "https://github.com/macaroonforu/STM32-Waste-Manager/assets/121368271/d09726ce-0833-41b5-9937-e740d9fde19b" height="500px" width="500px">